Kilpatrick is the Broun National

 Trial Team's favorite 1L tradition.
 Named for its generous sponsors, Kilpatrick

-Townsend & Stockton, and held each January at the University of North
+Townsend & Stockton, and held each Winter at the University of North

 Carolina School of Law, Kilpatrick offers a unique chance for first-year law

 students to gain first-hand trial advocacy experience in a friendly, open

 setting.
 Though inherently competitive, the competition is deigned to be an

 accessible, low-stress learning opportunity for any student interested in

 litigation, regardless of their experience level.
 Accordingly, the competition

 focuses on development of trial skills rather than knowledge of the law.
 Our